Terms and conditions

 2.9.11 Not do or omit to do anything which might vitiate any insurance in respect of the Building.

 2.10.1 Not to paint or decorate any part of the Room or the Building.

 2.10.2 To keep the Room and Building and the interior of the windows of the Room and Building clean.

-2.10.3 To keep all cooking appliances and equipment including any supplied by or approved by the University and any belonging to you in a reasonable and hygienic state of cleanliness.
+2.10.3 To keep all cooking appliances and equipment including any supplied by or approved by the University and any belonging to you and which the University have given prior consent for you to have in the Building in a reasonable and hygienic state of cleanliness.

 Access and alterations

 2.11.1 To allow the University or anyone authorised by the University access at all reasonable hours of the daytime:

 18.104.22.168 To inspect or carry out repairs or other works to comply with any lawfully imposed obligation or requirement or to enter and view the Room or the Building with prospective occupiers and others authorised by the University or for any other purpose set out in this Agreement; and